container-storage-interface/spec/spec.md

   // `volume_content_source` in a `CreateVolumeRequest`.
 The default
   // value is false.
 This field is REQUIRED. bool ready_to_use = 5;

+  // Specifies where (regions, zones, racks, etc.) the provisioned
+  // snapshot is accessible from.
+  // A plugin that returns this field MUST also set the
+  // SNAPSHOT_ACCESSIBILITY_CONSTRAINTS plugin capability.
+  // An SP MAY specify multiple topologies to indicate the snapshot is
+  // accessible from multiple locations.
+  // COs MAY use this information along with the topology information
+  // returned by CreateVolumeRequest and NodeGetInfo to ensure that a
+  // given volume and its source snapshot are accessible from a given
+  // node when scheduling workloads.
+  // This field is OPTIONAL.
+If it is not specified, the CO MAY assume
+  // the snapshot is equally accessible from all nodes in the cluster. repeated Topology accessible_topology = 6;
 }
 ```